-While my kitchen (despite my Kondo cleanse)is still quite full of such trinkets and tools, there are sooo many others I'm tempted to drop in my cart.
-Here are just eight of the ridiculous kitchen gadgets I definitely don't need, but absolutely want to have (even if I only use them once).
+Even though my kitchen (despite my multiple Marie Kondo-inspired cleanses)is extremely full of such trinkets and tools, there are always sooo many others I'm tempted to drop in my cart.
+Here are just 11 of the one-fit wonders I definitely don't need, but absolutely want to have (even if I only use them once).

 While the lazy way is often not the best way to achieve, well, anything, I think I can make an exception for this hands-free automatic stirrer designed to fit pots and pans of all sizes.
-Though on the pricier side, I can just envision it stirring my favorite winter soup to bubbling perfection while I curl up on the couch and watch The Bachelor.
+Though on the pricier side for a gadget, I can just envision it stirring my favorite summer soup to bubbling perfection while I curl up on the couch and watch The Bachelor.

 Speaking of lazy, I now find my life (and television viewing routine) totally incomplete without this do-it-all wine gadget.
-In the press of a button, it not aerates and decants my wine, but also pours it tap-style into my glass.
+With the press of a button, it aerates, decants, and pours my wine tap-style into my glass.
 Cheers to that!

 Chopping an onion in slices is hard.
-Chopping an onion in perfect, even slices (without losing a finger) is even harder.
-This handy little onion holder (which is also great for tomatoes, potatoes, meat, and anything else your imagination will allow) makes that, and in turn, my culinary dreams, possible—without any phalangeal danger.
+Chopping an onion in perfect, even slices without losing a finger is even harder.
+This handy little onion holder (which is also great for tomatoes, potatoes, meat, and anything else your imagination will allow) makes my culinary dreams, possible—without any phalangeal danger.

 Do I make fresh pasta regularly?
 Or empanadas?
 Or dumplings?
 No, no, and no. But that's because I don't have this adorable ravioli/empanada/dumpling/any-doughy-pocket mould.
-And if I did ever decide to be that person who makes homemade ravioli for a fabulous dinner party, this would really, really help.
+And if I ever decide to be that person who makes homemade ravioli for a regular weeknight dinner, this would really help.